-MSSCORPS CO., LTD. (the "Company") was incorporated in the Republic of China (ROC) on July 27, 2005.
+Msscorps Co., Ltd. (the "Company") was incorporated in the Republic of China (ROC) on July 27, 2005.
 The Company mainly engages in the test and analysis of electronic materials, electronics components manufacturing, wholesale of electronic materials, retail sale of electronic materials, international trade and product designing.

 The Company's shares have been listed on the emerging stock board of the Taipei Exchange (TPEx) since July 26, 2021.
+And the Company's shares have been listed on the Taiwan Stock Exchange (TWSE) since August 31, 2022.